Matt James Is ABC’s ‘The Bachelor,’ Network Finally Casts First Black Male Lead

-On Friday morning, ABC announced that they have picked Matt James to be The Bachelor this winter for Season 25.
+On Friday morning, ABC announced that it has picked Matt James to be The Bachelor this winter for Season 25.
 This move comes as a surprise on several fronts and will have fans of the franchise asking a lot of questions.

 The big reveal came on Good Morning America and the show shared the clip of the announcement via their Twitter page.
 There has been a great deal of discussion over the past couple of years about the fact that ABC has never chosen a black male lead.
 In fact, many fans were outraged when Peter Weber was chosen over Mike Johnson last winter.